scristofari/image-server/part2/PART2.md

 In this case, the router "gorilla/mux".

 ## What's needed to be done.
-    - a web server

     - a upload url
     - a get image url
     - each image must be in a images folder
-    - each image must be less than 5Mo
-    - eaxh image must be of the minetype jpg

-## Command
-    - dep init